 What should you do if you notice wasps swarming around your property and what do you need to know about these insects?
 We uncover some useful and interesting wasp facts.

 There are over 120,000 different species of wasps and they exist in every country of the world except in Antartica.
-The most obvious wasp that we see in the UK is the Common wasp or Vespula vulgaris.
+The most obvious wasp that we see in Plymouth and the South West is the Common wasp or Vespula vulgaris.
 It has distinct black and yellow warning stripes and can be found throughout the UK.
 From time to time we see headlines that we are about to be invaded by wasps from Africa or other countries like the Killer hornet.

 The earliest wasps can be traced back to the Jurassic period and are thought to have evolved from much smaller insects.